 Double Seduction Series, Book 2

 Megan Shore had spent a fantasy week in Chicago with two of the sexiest men she’d ever met.
 Now she’s a guest on their ranch, and the McGatlin brothers, Trey and Garret, are heating up their ménage under the bright Texas sun.
-But when strange messages and mysterious gifts begin appearing, Megan fears the threat from her past has followed her from Canada.
+But when strange messages and mysterious gifts begin appearing, Megan fears a threat from her past has followed her from Canada.

-Trey and Garret McGatlin decided they wanted Megan for more than just that mind-blowing week in Chicago.
+Trey and Garret McGatlin decided they wanted Megan for more than just that one mind-blowing week in Chicago.
 Now that she’s with them on the Silver Spur, they’re thinking long-term.
 But she’s spooked by a past that won’t leave her alone and by people’s questions about their relationship.
-Will Megan bolt for home, or can they assure her she’s safe as well as desired in their bed?
+Will Megan bolt for home, or can they assure her she’s safe on the ranch as well as desired in their bed?

 As the private jet landed on Texas soil, Megan Shore grasped the butter-soft leather of her seat.
 Garret McGatlin’s big warm hand covered hers.
 “Is it the landing that’s got you nervous, or is it where you’re landing?”
 They were the only two passengers on the ten-seat plane.

 “A little of both, I guess.”
 Arriving to spend time with her men on their ranch had her anxious, but mostly it was sexual longing that had her primed and impatient.